Get Started #

 Download & install PostgreSQL

-By default, the application will try to a PostgreSQL database with the default settings:
+PostgreSQL database with default settings:

 Parameter |